FredericoMFalcao/MLClassifier/README.md

 ## Learn
 1. Train the algorithm by associating words that appear in documents (e.g. invoices) with a provided category (e.g. company name)
-  - `learn` stored procedure will "associate" a list of words with the known human-classified category.
+  - `Learn(d,c,w)` stored procedure will "associate" a list of words with the known human-classified category.
 Expects:
   - 1. *domain* - generic name of the type of documents being handled (e.g. invoices, salaryReceipts, etc...)
   - 2. *category* - name of the human-verified classified category of this document
   - 3. *words* - a JSON array with a list of (relevant) words contained in this document.
 Relevant words make the algorithm more effective.